actions-marketplace-validations/equipez_run-matlab-command/README.md

 ## How it works

+This action performs the following steps.

 1. Ensures `run-matlab-command` is available (downloads it from MathWorks if needed).
 2. Writes your `command` into a temporary `.m` file.
 3. Executes `run-matlab-command "run('<file>');"`.
 4. If `timeout` is set, wraps the execution using `equipez/success-on-timeout` so that timeout becomes success.

-## Why this action uses `run-matlab-command`
+## About `run-matlab-command`

 This action executes MATLAB via MathWorks’ `run-matlab-command` utility, which is designed for CI usage.
 In some CI configurations, invoking the MATLAB executable directly (for example `matlab -batch`) may fail due to licensing/activation context, whereas `run-matlab-command` works reliably.
+Note, however, that `run-matlab-command` is undocumented and not officially supported by MathWorks, so use at your own risk.
+See https://github.com/matlab-actions/run-command/issues/53 for more discussion.

 If `run-matlab-command` is not found on `PATH`, this action can download and install it automatically (see the `install-run-matlab-command` input).